mayureshpatil1551/spark/Questions/interview_Questions/50_Questions_with_Detailed_Answers.md

 **5. Testing:** Use `chispa` for DataFrame equality assertions, mock external data sources, run against a small fixture dataset in CI.

+01 -
+Version notebooks in GitStore all notebooks and job definitions in GitHub or Azure DevOps; sync with Databricks Repos.

+02 -
+Develop in feature branchesWork in isolated branches and commit changes; avoid editing directly in production workspaces.

+03 -
+Run CI unit testsOn pull requests, run pytest and chispa tests against fixture datasets to validate logic.

+04 -
+Deploy to Dev environmentAfter merge, use Databricks CLI, Terraform, or dbx to deploy notebooks and jobs to the Dev workspace.

+05 -
+Promote to StagingWith QA approval, deploy to Staging for integration testing and validation.

+06 -
+Gate Production releaseUse manual approval before deploying to Production; ensure jobs, clusters, and secrets are correctly configured.

 ---

 ## 🟠 ETL & Architecture